karanpratapsingh/react-native-boilerplate/README.md

 If you're new to React Native feel free to checkout a gist I made where I keep all the learning resources I find: [Learn React Native](https://gist.github.com/karanpratapsingh/51dc4e585439758eb6afcc90ede21880)

+If you face any issue then please checkout the Known Issues section below, but if the issue persists then feel free to open a issue so we can solve it together :smiley:

-Leave a :star: as motivation if this was useful to you :smile:
+**Feel free to leave a :star: as motivation if this was useful to you :smile:**

 ## Coming soon :fire:

-- [ ] React Native 0.61.x
+* [X] React Native 0.61.1
-- [ ] TypeScript support
+* [ ] TypeScript support

 ## Index

    [Content](#Content)

    [Project Structure](#ProjectStructure)